-If you aren't satisfied with the MCPR, or you want to learn about other tests that are commonly used, there are other sources you can search.
+If you aren't satisfied with the MCPR and PsycTESTS, or you want to learn about other tests that are commonly used, there are additional sources you can search.
 HOWEVER, these do NOT provide copies of tests.
-Instead, they will give you basic information, such as the test name, purpose, population, scoring system, validity, price, and publisher:
+Instead, they give you basic information such as the test name, purpose, population, scoring system, validity, price, and publisher:

 · Mental Measurements Yearbook (MMY, multiple volumes), published by the Buros Institute (Lincoln: University of Nebraska, 1938-present.
 Call number REF BF431.M45).
-Volumes 9-17 are also available online for PSU faculty, staff, and students.
+Also available online for Penn State faculty, staff, and students.

 · Tests: A Comprehensive Reference for Assessments in Psychology, Education, and Business, edited by Taddy Maddox (Austin, TX: Pro-Ed, 1983-present.
 Call number REF BF176.T43).